shanteacontrols/OpenDeck/doc/configuration.md

 SysEx `SECTION` ID: `1`

 Sets the note which turns the LED on.
 By default, activation note is "blank", which means it has to be specified by user.
 Acceptable values for `NEW_PARAMETER` byte range between 0-127. `PARAMETER` byte can range between 0-47 and represents LED ID (total of 48 values for 48 LEDs).
-LED state depends on received velocity.
-If LED blinking is disabled, that is, if LED blink time hardware parameter is set to 0, there are two possible LED states:

-* LED on (velocity > 0)
-* LED off (velocity 0)

-If LED blinking is enabled, LED can be in both states, depending on velocity:

-* LED constant state off (velocity 0)
-* LED constant state on (velocity 1-62)
-* LED blink state off (velocity 63)
-* LED blink state on (velocity 64-127)

-If two modes are active at the same time, both need to be turned off to completely turn off the LED.
-LEDs "remember" their state.
-Example scenario:

-1) User sends velocity 62 to LED, LED is in constant on state

-2) User sends velocity 127 to same LED, LED starts blinking

-3) User sends velocity 62 to same LED, LED stops blinking and returns to constant on state

-4) User sends velocity 0 to same LED, LED is now off
+LED state depends on received velocity and blink time parameter, that is, whether blinking is enabled or disabled.
+Velocity also triggers color on RGB LED (if enabled).
+LED color is ignored when dealing with single-color LEDs, so any velocity that doesn't turn the LED off will turn the LED on.

+1) Velocity table when blinking is enabled
+* Constant state:
+ - 0-7 off
+ - 8-15 white
+ - 16-23 cyan
+ - 24-31 magenta
+ - 32-39 red
+ - 40-47 blue
+ - 48-55 yellow
+ - 56-63 green

+* Blink state:
+ - 64-71 off
+ - 72-79 white
+ - 80-87 cyan
+ - 88-95 magenta
+ - 96-103 red
+ - 104-111 blue
+ - 112-119 yellow
+ - 120-127 green

+2) Velocity table when blinking is disabled
+*Constant state only:
+ - 0-15 off
+ - 16-31 white
+ - 32-47 cyan
+ - 48-63 magenta
+ - 64-79 red
+ - 80-95 blue
+ - 96-111 yellow
+ - 112-127 green

 ##### 1.2.3.5.3 Start-up number